Zubax/Bloxa/README.md

 * RC PWM input available on test pads (requires soldering)
 * 36.6 x 24.9 linear dimensions

-The main advantage of BLOXA is its miniature size.
-To achieve it, a novel Mitochondrik mounting technique was used.
+The main advantage of Bloxa is its miniature size.
+To achieve it, a novel Mitochondrik mounting technique is used.

 <p align="center">
 <img src="pics/construction.png"  width = "50%"/>